EMERGING MARKETS-Latam stocks gain on U.S. jobs, Brazil inflation

 "With inflation falling unexpectedly to this low level, it helps create expectations for more interest rate cuts, which helps the Bovespa," Campos Neto said.

-Stocks linked to domestic consumption rose, with homebuilder MRV Engenharia gaining 3.72 percent.
-Rivals PDG Realty and Gafisa slipped 4.35 percent and 2.59 percent, respectively.
+Stocks linked to domestic consumption rose, with homebuilder MRV Engenharia gaining 3.57 percent.
+Rivals PDG Realty and Gafisa rose 2.42 percent and 0.47 percent, respectively.

 Bank shares offset gains in the index after state-controlled Banco do Brasil said on Wednesday it would lower lending rates and expand its loan book.
 The move came on the heels of a call by President Dilma Rousseff for banks to reduce spreads in order to boost the impact of a string of central bank interest rate cuts.

-Shares of Banco do Brasil slipped 0.29 percent after posting their biggest intraday loss in nearly two and a half years on Wednesday.
-Sh ares of rivals Itau Unibanco and Banco Santander Brasil fell 2.0 percent and 3.59 percent, respectively.
+Shares of Banco do Brasil gained 0.50 percent after posting their biggest intraday loss in nearly two and a half years on Wednesday.
+Shares of rivals Itau Unibanco and Banco Santander Brasil fell 1.1 percent and 1.6 percent, respectively.

-Retailer Falabella rose 0.87 percent , helping drive gains in the index, while B anco Santander Chile rose 1.27 percent.
+Retailer Falabella rose 0.76 percent, driving gains in the index, while Banco Santander Chile rose 1.4 percent.